khaledmasry0/iti/Angular/README.md

-ng serve -o                         to run the application ng g c component_name               to generate a component ng g class folderName/className     to generate a class
+ng serve -o                         to run the application ng g c component_name               to generate a component ng g class folderName/className     to generate a class ng g d directive_name               to generate a component
 ```

 ### folders & files